Julius Eskesen: SønderjyskE

 On 28 January 2020, Eskesen joined SønderjyskE on a deal until the summer 2024.
 He made 67 official appearances and scored two goals for SønderjyskE during his time at the club.

 Haugesund

 On 31 March 2022, Eskesen moved to Norway, where he signed a four-year deal with Haugesund.
 He made his debut for Haugesund on 18 April 2022 against Strømsgodset.

 Dundee United

-As of August 2025, Eskesen was reported to be in talks with Dundee United FC regarding a future transfer.
+On 12 August 2025, Eskesen completed a move to Scottish club Dundee United, signing a two-year-deal.
+Eskesen scored his first goal for the club on 14 February 2026, netting the winner in a 2–3 victory at Falkirk.

+KuPS

+On 25 August 2026, Eskesen joined Finnish Veikkausliiga club Kuopion Palloseura on loan, with an obligation to make the transfer permanent in January.